solidjs-community/solid-primitives/packages/masonry/README.md

 You can freely add a gap between the items using the `gap` property or a margin on the items.

 But that space needs to be accounted for in the height of the items.
-Otherwise the layout will be broken.
+Otherwise, the layout will be broken.

 ```tsx
 const gap = 10;